neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Assign Tags

-This endpoint assign the tags to the contact.
+Assign tags to the contact.

 ```php
 <?php